Offmat/article_JS_refactor/README.md

   'option[value="product"]'
 ];
 ```
 We still use some *'toggle'* mechanism.
-It is really hard to switch 5 levers and get to expected state and now DynamicFilter has to know, which dimensions are not for ssp source.
+It is really hard to switch 4 levers and get to expected state and now DynamicFilter has to know, which dimensions are not for ssp source.
 We do have ResearchFormStateUpdater, why shouldn’t he be in charge?

 ## Final request
 So now lets add additional dimension - Yield partner.
-That's exact moment when we decidet to rebuild those classes.
+That is exact moment when we decided to refactor.
 ```js
 class ResearchFormStateUpdater {
   update () {